Skip to content

 • diagnose sniffer packet any 'host <ip_address> and port <port_number>' 4 0 l: A powerful CLI packet sniffer.
 Replace any with a specific interface if needed.
 The filters (like host and port) are crucial.

 • get system status: Basic device information (firmware version, serial number, uptime).
+Confirm which FortiOS build you’re on before you start.

 • diagnose sys session list: View active sessions in the session table.
 Can be filtered.